tiago-sada/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+It's the use of name, because that is information from the parent

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name variable remains the same

 c.
 What is the lexical scope of `newRoll`?